Wangtk311/Wangtk311/README.md

 ⭐️ Now I am a software engineering undergraduate in Guohao College, Tongji University, China, and You can call me **Albert** or **Wang**.

-🌱 I am developing course projects and researching on SoC, AI, CV and CG.
+🌱 I am developing course projects and researching on some edge applications for AI.
 I like to make those fancy projects for fun!

 🤓 I think not only software technologies are important for us, but also hardware technologies!